microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Get-PowerBIImport.md

 ```

 ### -Workspace
-Workspace to filter results to, imports only belonging to that workspace are shown.
+Workspace to filter results to; only imports that belong to that workspace are shown.
 Only available when -Scope is Individual.

 ```yaml
 Type: Workspace